Welcome to ART'S DISCREPANT MODERNISMS

 Discrepant: lacking agreement; differing; at variance; inconsistent.

-Contemporary art is the art of today, produced in the second half of the 20th century or in the 21st century.
+Contemporary art is the art of today, produced in the last quarter of the 20th century and the first of the 21st.
 Contemporary artists work in a globally influenced, culturally diverse, and technologically advancing world.
-Their art is a dynamic combination of materials, methods, concepts, and subjects that continue the challenging of boundaries that was already well underway in the 20th century.
-Diverse and eclectic, contemporary art as a whole is distinguished by the very lack of a uniform, organising principle, ideology, or "-ism".
-Contemporary art is part of a cultural dialogue that concerns larger contextual frameworks such as personal and cultural identity, family, community, and nationality.
+Their art is a dynamic combination of materials, methods, concepts, and subjects that continue the challenging of boundaries that was already well underway in the 19th century.
+Diverse and eclectic, contemporary art as a whole is distinguished by the very lack of a uniform, organising principle, ideology, or "-ism."
+Contemporary art tends to participate in dialogue with other contextual frameworks such as identity, family, community, and nationality.

 How would you describe our time?
 What distinctive traits of the present, here, can you identify?